-Dispelling the Rumors of Nursing DegreesPosted December 9th, 2009 by Site Administrator in Uncategorized (No Comments »)
+Dispelling the Rumors of Nursing DegreesPosted December 9th, 2009 by Staff Writers in Uncategorized (No Comments »)

 Nursing jobs have become somewhat glamorized by Hollywood over the recent increase of hospital shows within the past few years including ER, Grey’s Anatomy, and Scrubs.
 While the surgeons take over much of the time on Grey’s Anatomy, nurses are still a huge part of the show, and some of the main characters of ER and Scrubs are the head nurses of the respective hospitals.
 Nursing degrees do lead to the ending result of the ability to save lives and help rehabilitate patients, but they do typically are not as glamorous as these shows make them appear to be.
 Nursing degrees require students to be fully committed to the health industry and fully committed to their patients at the same time.